MustafaJohn/Stock-Market-Forecasting-using-LLM/README.md

 ### Note
 All prediction CSV files must be generated before running portfolio analysis or Diebold-Mariano tests, as these analyses depend on the output files from the model implementations.

+## Academic Disclaimer
+This work represents research conducted for the fulfillment of degree requirements at the University of Manchester.
+The findings and conclusions are those of the author and do not necessarily represent the views of the University.